yoonlight/APCGAN-AttuNet/README.md

 ```
 2.1 you will get the evaluation results of your model in the **results** folder.

 ### By doing these above, you finished a model setup and evaluation.
-Then, you can do the same steps on all the models.Aand compare the evalution metrics among models.
+### Then, you can do the same steps on all the models.
+### Finally, compare the evalution metrics among models.